thankthemaker/rESCue/README.md

 ### Transparent BLE-UART proxy for VESC app

-The VESC applications for Desktop and Mobile are able to connect to the VESC via Bluetooth Low Energy (BLE).
+The VESC applications for desktop and mobile are able to connect to the VESC via Bluetooth Low Energy (BLE).
 Normally you'll need a separate Bluetooth module (e.g. NRF51822) connected to your VESC.
 The ESP32 will do the same.
 Connected to the UART interface of the VESC, it allows to connect the App via BLE to the VESC.

+The desktop and mobile version of the [VESC tool app](https://vesc-project.com/vesc_tool) (Linux, Windows, Android) and also [Yours Truly](https://apps.apple.com/gb/app/yours-truly/id1523671235) are well tested and should just work fine.

 ![ESP32 BLE wiring](docs/images/esp32-ble-wiring.png)

 ### CANBUS and VESC-Status (new)

-___Attention___: this feature is only available using a ESP32 and a separate CAN-tranceiver, e.g. the SN65HVD230.
+___Attention___: this feature is only available using an ESP32 and a separate CAN-tranceiver, e.g. the SN65HVD230.

 Connection to the VESC via CANBUS is now also supported.
 The connection to the CANBUS will bring you status updates of your VESC.
 These information include